DejvCodes/DejvCodes/README.md

 ## Hey 👋🏻 What's up? 👨🏻‍💻
 Hi, I'm Dejv 👨🏻‍💻<br>

-I am a 22-year-old front-end developer from Pardubice region.
-I enjoy improving <br> my coding skills and building web applications. 🙋🏻‍♂️
+I'm a 22 year old front-end developer from Pardubice region.
+I enjoy improving <br> my coding skills and building web applications. 🙋🏻‍♂️"

 I focus on HTML, CSS, JavaScript and the modern React library, which I consider my main <br>
 tool for front-end development.
 I also have experience with WordPress. 📚